openlibhums/memory-alpha/content/support/identifiers/crossref-article-doi-placeholder.md

 ## Interpreting registration status

-Unknown
+- Unknown
     Janeway doesn't know the status.
-Try **Poll for status**.
+Try clicking **Poll for status**.

-Not yet registered
+- Not yet registered
     This DOI hasn't been registered yet.
 You can register it if what you see in the **DOI** column looks right (including pattern previews).

-Queued at Crossref
+- Queued at Crossref
     The deposit batch you sent is waiting to be read by the Crossref servers.

-Registered
+- Registered
     Success!
 Crossref understood all the metadata you sent and didn't find any problems with it.

 > [!TIP]